Visas Cancelled – Refused

 In certain circumstances, when a visa is cancelled or refused, that decision can be appealed to the Administrative Appeals Tribunal (AAT) but this must be done within a strict timeframe.

 The refusal notice will indicate whether a decision is reviewable and the timeframe in which the appeal needs to be made.
 If a valid appeal is made, the refusal decision will be considered based on the merits of the application and/or an applicant’s immigration status.

 The AAT can substitute a new decision, vary the decision, remit the matter back to the Department of Home Affairs again or affirm the decision.
-The AAT also has the power to hand down a decision based on submission and paperwork provided.
+The AAT also has the power to hand down a decision based on submission and the paperwork provided.